ASquirrelsTail/cookbook/README.md

 - JavaScript
 - [Materialize 1.0.0](https://materializecss.com/)
 - [Cash](https://kenwheeler.github.io/cash/)
 	- Cash is used as an alternative to JQuery for DOM manipulation.
-It comes bundled with Materialize, and has a much smaller footprint than JQuery.
+It comes bundled with the latest version of Materialize, and has a much smaller footprint than JQuery.
 - Python3
 - [Flask 1.0.2](http://flask.pocoo.org/)